Sukhwinder Singh (football manager): Managerial career

 Singh managed the Indian senior team from 1999 to 2001 alongside managing JCT FC from 1995 to 2001.
 He joined JCT as head coach during the managership of Inder Singh.
 The club at that time became one of the most successful clubs in the country, winning Federation Cup twice in 1995 and 1996, inaugural National Football League in 1996–97, IFA Shield in 1996.
 He also guided them in continental tournament at the 1996–97 and reached second round.

 His notable achievements include the SAFF Cup 1999 win with the Indian senior team, the SAFF Cup 2009 with the India U-23 team and the 1996–97 National Football League victory with JCT FC.
 He last managed I-League side Churchill Brothers.

 Sukhwinder Singh is best remembered for India's performance in 2002 World Cup Qualifiers, where they defeated teams like United Arab Emirates, Brunei and Yemen.
 India secured 11 points from 6 matches, same as Yemen, but finished behind them due to an inferior goal difference.
-Only UAE qualified for the next round.
-Even though they did not make it to the second round, India's performance was commendable.
+Only UAE qualified for the second round.

 India started the campaign with solitary goal (by Jules Alberto) win over the mighty UAE at Bangalore.
 The men in blue defeated Brunei twice, one of which was a lopsided 5–0 win at home.
 They successfully held Yemen to draws in both the matches.
-They lost only one game in the entire qualifying phase which was against UAE in an away encounter.
-If India had managed to beat Yemen in at least one of the ties, they would have surpassed UAE and qualified for the next stages.
+They lost only one game in the entire qualifying phase, against the UAE in an away encounter.

 In July 2000, Sukhwinder Singh managed India during their historic England-tour, where they played three matches against English Premier League sides Fulham, West Bromwich Albion, and arch-rival Bangladesh.

 Singh later went on to manage Pailan Arrows, and also became technical director of the club.
 He guided the team in 2011 Indian Federation Cup, in which they finished second in group stages behind Salgaocar.
 In February 2012, he parted ways with the club.

 In July 2018, then defending champions of I-League – Minerva Punjab roped in Singh as club's technical director.
 He was replaced by Northern Irish manager Paul Munster for the post in August.